 Parents of EYFS children should follow the three stages of this Complaints Procedure.
-If parents remain dissatisfied and their complaint is about the School's fulfilment of the EYFS requirements, then parents may take their complaint to the ISI or Ofsted.
-Parents will be notified by ISI or Ofsted of the outcome of the investigation into their complaint within 28 days of the complaint being received.
+If parents remain dissatisfied and their complaint is about the School's fulfilment of the EYFS requirements, then parents may take their complaint to ISI.
+Parents will be notified by ISI of the outcome of the investigation into their complaint within 28 days of the complaint being received.

-The Study will provide ISI/Ofsted, on request, with a written record of all complaints made during any specified period, and the action which was taken as a result of each complaint.
+The Study will provide ISI, on request, with a written record of all complaints made during any specified period, and the action which was taken as a result of each complaint.
 The record of any such complaints will be kept in accordance with its Privacy Notice.

-Parents may complain directly to Ofsted or to ISI if they believe the provider is not meeting the EYFS requirements.
-Contact details of Ofsted and/ or the ISI is as follows:
+Parents may complain directly to ISI if they believe the provider is not meeting the EYFS requirements.
+Contact details of ISI is as follows: